SMARTHON/smarthon-docs-zh_TW/docs/_build/html/_sources/smartcity/chapter4.md.txt

 # Chapter 4: Control your micro:bit by IFTTT Services

-In this chapter, you will learn how to use trigger (other services) to implement action (micro:bit) by IFTTT.
+In this chapter , you will learn how to use trigger (other services) to implement action (micro:bit) by IFTTT.
 Below are the commonly used examples of services that can trigger micro:bit in IFTTT. <BR><P>
 ![auto_fit](images/Ch4/Ch4_des1.png)<P>

 ## Examples of services used in IFTTT